Lebanon bans two films in setback for tolerant image

 "About a quarter of the people are standing with the ban because they do believe that such taboo subjects shouldn't be talked about, which in my opinion is really sick and really insane," she said.

-(The story was refiled to fix typo in name of South Korean festival in paragraph 16)
+(This story has been filed again to fix a typo in the name of South Korean festival in paragraph 16)

 (Editing by Gareth Jones)